joaoreboucas1/numerical.h/README.md

 # Numerical Tools in C
 `numerical.h` is a header-only library written in C containing some of the simplest numerical algorithms.

-**WARNING**: This is a personal project just for fun, so the public API is completely unstable.
+**WARNING**: This is a personal project just for fun, so the public API is completely unstable and for now I don't really want to optimize the routines.
 Use this library at your own risk.

 ## Implemented routines
-  - Solving systems of linear algebraic equations
-  - Linear algebra utilities: determinant, LU decomposition, inverse matrix
+  - Linear algebra utilities: a `Matrix` struct, LU decomposition, determinant, inverse matrix, solving linear systems of equations
-  - Trapezoid rule for numerical integration
+  - Numerical integration: trapezoid rule for functions of one variable (that may accept additional parameters)
-  - 1D ODE solver via Euler's algorithm
+  - ODEs: 1D ODE solver via Euler's algorithm
-  - Linear interpolator and Cubic Spline interpolator
+  - Interpolation: Linear interpolator and Cubic Spline interpolator

 ## Examples
 We provide C examples for each numerical routine in the `demos/` folder.
 We also provide a `Makefile` that builds executables for demonstration.
 To build the demos, simply go to the `demos/` folder and use `make`: